AlexisAuriac/ML_unsupervised_learning/exercise_5/README.md

 Active period standard deviation: ```3.78``` years

 The large majority of bands split the year they were formed, this doesn't seem right.
-After checking a few bands it seems that a lot of the split dates is often the same as the formed date for no good reason.
+After checking a few bands it seems that the split date is often the same as the formed date for no good reason.